Sravan2808/DevTinder/homework.md

 - DATA Sanitizing - Add API validation for each field
 - NEVER TRUST req.body

 - Validate data in Signup API
 - Install bcrypt package
 - Create PasswordHash using bcrypt.hash & save the user is excrupted password
 - Create Login Api
 - Compare password and through errors if email or password is invalid

+- Install cookie-parse
+- just send a dummy cookie to user
+- create GET/profile API and check if you get the cookie back
+- install jsonwebtoken
+- In the login API,after email and passwork validation,create a JWT Token and send it to user
+- read the cookie inside your profile API and find the logged in user